thoera/nba_all_stars/README.md

 And to be frank it was quite a surprise for me: about one third of the players have been selected only one time for the event!

-On the other hand, four players have been selected fifteen times or more: Kevin Garnett, Kobe Bryant, Shaquille O'Neal and Tim Duncan.
+On the other hand, four players have been selected fifteen times or more: Kevin Garnett, Kobe Bryant, Shaquille O'Neal and Tim Duncan (no surprise here: four legends of the game).

 ![number_of_selections_histogram.png](/plots/number_of_selections_histogram.png?raw=true)